Ventilator Care Services

 Brookside Multicare Nursing Center is a leader in the rehabilitation of patients using ventilators for chronic respiratory-related medical conditions.
-Brookside offers both short- and long-term care services.
-The Center’s multidisciplinary approach assists patients in regaining the ability to once again breathe on their own while weaning them off the mechanical means to do so.
+We offer both short and long-term care services.
+Our multidisciplinary approach assists patients in regaining the ability to once again breathe on their own while weaning them off the mechanical means to do so.

 Ventilators support and assist in breathing and may be deemed necessary for a person who is in respiratory failure and for whom it is difficult to breathe or to get enough oxygen to the bloodstream.
 The bellowing action of the ventilator moves oxygen (and carbon dioxide) into and out of the lungs.
 Each patient’s medical team easily controls the rate of respiration and the amount of oxygen entering the lungs.

 Patients who may have lost the ability to breathe on their own or who may need a little help breathing are candidates for inpatient care and may include those suffering from:

 Patients recovering from surgery or COVID-19 may also require ventilator care services.